rccts/sashader/README.md

 # Sashader
-A lightweight and minimalistic minecraft shader, compatible with distant horizons (a pert project for me to learn OpenGL).
+A lightweight and minimalistic minecraft shader, compatible with distant horizons.
-**This project is actively being worked on.** If you wish to keep up with new developments, please watch this repo, as updates occur frequently.
+**This is a learning process.** It is not built to be used, but built for me to learn OpenGL with.

 ## Instructions
 1. Download the source code.